Donations and memberships help keep this church weathertight. Please support us preserve this special place for the future.

 Access

-If the church has not been opened during these times, a key is usually available from Kings Cottage (the house on the left as you enter the pathway to the church from the road).
+The church is usually kept locked, but it is possible to visit.
+A key is usually available from Kings Cottage (the house on the left as you enter the pathway to the church from the road).
 Please return this after use.

 Further information about the local church community may be found on the website of the Romney Marsh Benefice.